Skip to Main Content

 Journal Impact Factor

 • Sometimes university departments use Journal Impact Factors as a way to evaluate the quality of articles.
-This is not the way Eugene Garfield intended JIFs to be used.
 They are a measure of how well cited a journal is, not a measure of the quality of articles in that journal.

 • Here is a resource to learn more about JIFs: The History and Meaning of the Journal Impact Factor by Eugene Garfield, Journal of the American Medical Association